mjpolifka/place/README.md

 **Put your windows in their place**

 Partly a Go experiment, partly trying to solve my docking-station woes
+Letting Codex do the DLL calls, learning that is currently out-of-scope

 ## The Idea